 Services offered include:

-Licensed therapists meet with the child and family on a regular basis to develop strategies to assist in managing the youth’s emotional and behavioral difficulties.
+Licensed therapists regularly meet with the youth and family to develop strategies to assist in managing the youth’s emotional and behavioral difficulties.
 Our staff is trained to address multiple issues facing teens in our care.
 We address mental health issues, such as depression, anxiety, trauma, ADHD, and others.
 Youth who need evaluation for medication and follow-up monitoring are referred to our staff psychiatrist specializing in working with children and adolescents or to a child psychiatrist in the community.

 The Outreach Program provides gender-specific support groups for males and females, mentoring, job readiness and employment support, recreational activities, cultural enrichment, and referral for high risk youth in need of community-based services.
 Teens may also meet individually with mentors to discuss issues and establish positive, achievable goals.